 Already strongly partnered with the Anti-Defamation League through our participation in that organization’s No Place for Hate program, last year the Middle School began to deepen and expand that partnership, working with the ADL to create a customized version of their A World of Difference Institute, which features training for adults and students centered on understanding bias and working actively to create a more respectful and inclusive school community.

 In the Middle School, one formal leadership opportunity is the Difference Committee, which works toward appreciation of diversity in the division and coordinates community service efforts.
 Comprised of members from the sixth, seventh, and eighth grade classes, this group works with faculty sponsors to plan and execute No Place for Hate events as well as community service projects.
 No Place for Hate, a program offered by the Anti-Defamation League, is an anti-bias program that promotes diversity in classrooms and on school campuses.
-Events such as International Festival, the Imagine a World Without Hate Art and Poetry Contest, and Mix-it-Up Day are organized by the Difference Committee and are parts of our No Place for Hate commitment.
-The Middle School Difference Committee also facilitates both inter- and intra-divisional community service projects such as Operation American Soldier and Breast Cancer Awareness Month activities.
+Events such as International Festival and the Imagine a World Without Hate Art and Poetry Contest are organized by the Difference Committee and are parts of our No Place for Hate commitment.
+The Middle School Difference Committee also facilitates both inter- and intra-divisional community service projects such as Operation American Soldier seasonal events with the New Orleans Women’s and Children’s Shelter.
 In the Middle School at Newman, we are always looking for ways to celebrate difference and make a difference.

 Field Trips and Overnights